-CLOSING ARKANSAS' DIGITAL SKILL DIVIDE
+CLOSING MICHIGAN'S DIGITAL SKILL DIVIDE

 The digital divide isn't just about access to broadband and computers and other hardware, it's also about access to skills.
 Massive investments made through the bipartisan infrastructure law will send billions of dollars to states and localities across the U.S. over the next five years to help close the digital divide.
-This includes more than \$1 billion that is slated to flow to Arkansas through the Digital Equity Act and the Broadband Equity, Access, and Deployment (BEAD) program.
-New research demonstrates the urgency and the payoff if Arkansas directs a significant portion of these resources to high-guality digital skills training programs.1
+This includes millions that will flow to Michigan through the Digital Equity Act and the Broadband Equity, Access, and Deployment (BEAD) program.
+New research demonstrates the urgency and the payoff if Michigan directs a significant portion of these resources to high-quality digital skills training programs.1

-89% OF ARKANSAS JOBS REQUIRE DIGITAL SKILLS, CLOSE TO THE U.S. AVERAGE
+NEARLY 90% OF MICHIGAN JOBS REQUIRE DIGITAL SKILLS, CONSISTENT WITH U.S. AVERAGE